-Hi, I’m Alan Arnette.
-If this is your first visit, welcome.
+Welcome to The Blog on alanarnette.com, home for Alan Arnette’s expedition dispatches, coverage of the Everest seasons plus news on climbing, and Alzheimer’s.
 If you are one of my regular visitors, a sincere welcome back.
-Visit the About page for information on me and this site.
+Visit the About page for information on this site.

-My work is dedicated to those with Alzheimer’s and my mom, Ida Arnette, who died on August 16, 2009 from Alzheimer’s.
-Please donate today to one of the selected Alzheimer’s non-profits.
-100% goes to the non-profits, none ever to me.
+My work is dedicated to those with Alzheimer’s Disease and my mom, Ida Arnette, who died on August 16, 2009 from Alzheimer’s.
+Your donations to one of the selected Alzheimer’s non-profits goes 100% goes to the non-profits, none ever to me.

 My site’s climbing content has dedicated sections for each major climb including a trip report, FAQs, pictures, videos, and short stories.
 There are climbing resources that list my gear, training ideas and links to guides, web sites links.
 A good resource is to compare the climbs from Rainier to Everest or the 7 Summits in easy to read tables.